codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

 #### Step 3: Configure OAuth2 settings in Codefresh

-To complete the integration, configure the settings for the OAuth2 GitHub application in Codefresh.
+To complete custom provider authentication, configure the settings for the OAuth2 GitHub application in Codefresh.
 Configuring the settings creates a K8s ConfigMap that references the OAuth secret credentials.
 When configuring the settings, you can work in Form mode, or directly in the YAML manifest.

 >Important:
   > The values for all the settings in the ConfigMap are the `keys` in the secret file.

-1. In the Codefresh UI, go to [Authentication](https://g.codefresh.io/2.0/account-settings/authentication?providerName=github){:target="\_blank"}.
+1. In the Codefresh UI, go to [Authentication](https://g.codefresh.io/2.0/account-settings/authentication?providerName=github){:target="\_blank"} page.
-  The list always shows the default predefined Codefresh provider account, and other custom provider accounts created, organized by Runtime, Type (Codefresh or Custom) and Status.
+  The list always shows the default predefined Codefresh provider account and custom provider accounts created, organized by Runtime, Type (Codefresh or Custom) and Status.
 1. From the list, select the runtime to which to apply the current configuration.
 The runtime must be identical to the runtime to which you saved the K8s secret.
 1. Click **Edit** and then select **Use custom provider**.
    > If you have managed clusters registered to the selected runtime, the authentication account is available to all the clusters.
   The settings page is opened in **Form** mode.

-    SCREENSHOT
+{% include
+   image.html
+   lightbox="true"
+   file="/images/authentication/oauth-custom-settings.png"
+   url="/images/authentication/oauth-custom-settings.png"
+   alt="OAuth settings for custom provider in Codefresh" caption="OAuth settings for custom provider in Codefresh" max-width="50%"
+   %}

 {:start="4"}
 1. Configure the settings for the **GitHub OAuth2 Application**, either in **Form** or in **YAML** modes: